Fiber Optics

 • Free

-Zeus manufactures polymer reinforced optical fiber and high temperature sheathing to support the latest fiber optic technology.
+Zeus manufactures polymer reinforced optical fiber and high-temperature sheathing products to support the latest fiber optic technology.
 We offer a wide range of fiber coating diameters and sheathing types to meet your application needs.
 Our scientists and engineers will help you find the right polymer solutions to protect optical fibers so that they perform in the most extreme environments.

 Zeus works with OEMs, sensor manufacturers, and cable manufacturers to develop solutions to protect and deploy optical fibers using polymer solutions such as PEEK, PTFE, PFA, ETFE, PVDF, FEP, and more.